• Home

 Help a Committee or Team

 A number of teams work in the background to move the League forward and to put on the programs and events that everyone sees.
 These teams need people to help brainstorm, plan and set up.
-Most League teams are now meeting electronically to maintain social distance, but they are actively working to continue planning, educating and doing the League's business Take a look at some of the groups or tell us your interest and we'll find the best fit.
-There's a lot to choose from!
+Most League teams are now meeting electronically to maintain social distance, but they are actively working to continue planning, educating and doing the League's business.
+See the Teams & Activities page to see a list of groups or tell us your interest and we'll find the best fit

-Some of these teams need short-term help with specific projects.
+Some LWVCC teams need short-term help with specific projects.
 Others are looking for volunteers with specific skills.
 Others are ready to train new volunteers.
 Some may need help in the future.
-If you're interested in any of these teams, send an email to volunteer@lwvchampaigncounty.org.
+If you're interested in any of these teams, send an email to [email protected].
 Tell us what you're interested in, even if you want to help but are not sure where.
 We'll get back to you and talk more about how your interests might fit with the many different plans underway.

 Time required: Several options for volunteering exist based on your availability.
 Examples include, but not limited to, voter registration events (virtual and in person) and working with student ambassadors.